Anay-jo/merj/TESTING.md

 - Both rewrite the same functions completely

 **Why use this**:
-- Tests CodeRabbit integration without needing RAG pipeline
+- Tests complete AI-powered resolution pipeline
 - Gets real code review insights from CodeRabbit
-- Validates Claude can use actual CodeRabbit findings effectively
+- Validates Claude can use context effectively
-- No need to set up RAG ChromaDB, embeddings, etc.
+- End-to-end test of the full workflow

 ---